aebabis/roguelike/BACKLOG.md

    - Animation speed
    - Make action bars orange if their next action will be before player's
    - Consider splitting source/target events into two events
+   - Icon to indicate an enemy about to take a double-move

 # Bugs
 - GraphicalDungeonView glitches when enemy immediately moves onto tile of another slain enemy